apache/spark/docs/running-on-kubernetes.md

 Kubernetes requires users to supply images that can be deployed into containers within pods.
 The images are built to be run in a container runtime environment that Kubernetes supports.
 Docker is a container runtime environment that is frequently used with Kubernetes.
-With Spark 2.3, there are Dockerfiles provided in the runnable distribution that can be customized and built for your usage.
+Spark (starting with version 2.3) ships with a Dockerfile that can be used for this purpose, or customized to match an individual application's needs.
+It can be found in the `kubernetes/dockerfiles/` directory.

-You may build these docker images from sources.
-Spark ships with a `bin/docker-image-tool.sh` script that can be used to build and publish the Spark Docker image to use with the Kubernetes backend.
+Spark also ships with a `bin/docker-image-tool.sh` script that can be used to build and publish the Docker images to use with the Kubernetes backend.

 Example usage is:

     ./bin/docker-image-tool.sh -r <repo> -t my-tag build
     ./bin/docker-image-tool.sh -r <repo> -t my-tag push

-Docker files are under the `kubernetes/dockerfiles/` directory and can be customized further before building using the supplied script, or manually.

 ## Cluster Mode